-The building located at 312 Cooper Street, Camden, New Jersey has served many purposes since it’s construction in the early nineteenth century.
-However, between the years of 1883 and 1886, the building was a school for Camden’s affluent young ladies.
-While little is known about this school, Much can be inferred by better understanding education in the city of Camden throughout the nineteenth century.
+The building located at 312 Cooper Street, Camden, New Jersey has served many purposes since its construction in the early nineteenth century.
+However, between 1883 and 1886, the building was a school for Camden’s affluent young ladies.
+While little is known about this school, much can be inferred by better understanding education in the city of Camden throughout the nineteenth century.